Larry Miles Dinger: Early life

 Dinger grew up in Riceville, Iowa He is a graduate of Macalester College (BA magna cum laude 1968), Harvard Law School (JD cum laude 1975), and the National War College (MA 2000).
 After graduating from Macalester College in 1968, Dinger entered the Naval Officer Candidate School, Newport, Rhode Island, and was commissioned as a Navy "line" officer in April 1969.
 He first served in Nha Be, Vietnam.
 His then served in the Fleet Operations Control Center Europe in London, England, from 1970 to 1972.

-After the Navy and law school, Dinger worked in politics from 1975–1980, including on the 1976 Udall for President campaign, on U.S. Senator John Culver's Judiciary Committee staff, and as a candidate for State Representative in his home state of Iowa.
-He practiced law in 1981-82 as a sole practitioner in Riceville, Iowa, before entering the Foreign Service in 1983.
+After the Navy and law school, Dinger worked in politics from 1975 to 1980, including on the 1976 Udall for President campaign, on U.S. Senator John Culver's Judiciary Committee staff, and as a candidate for State Representative in his home state of Iowa.
+He practiced law in 1981–82 as a sole practitioner in Riceville, Iowa, before entering the Foreign Service in 1983.